-Our paper highlights the role of financial constraints, specifically on leverage, as a driver of spatial misallocation and hence wealth disparities across racial groups.
-We uncover a racial leverage gap-Black borrowers purchase homes with substantially higher LTV ratios than white borrowers-and argue that down payment restrictions limit the ability of minority borrowers to purchase homes in high-opportunity neighborhoods.
-Empirically, we use one component of leverage constraints-loan caps in the FHA system-in order to identify their impacts on spatial mismatch for minority borrowers through bunching and difference-indifferences estimation.
+Our paper highlights the role of financial constraints, specifically on leverage, as a driver of spatial misal-location and hence wealth disparities across racial groups.
+We uncover a racial leverage gap-Black borrowers purchase homes with substantially higher LTV ratios than white borrowers-and argue that down payment restrictions limit the ability of Black borrowers to purchase homes in high-opportunity neighborhoods.
+Empirically, we consider regulatory variation in leverage constraints generated by loan caps in the FHA system to identify their impacts on the spatial allocation of Black borrowers using bunching and difference-in-differences estimation.

-We quantify the implications of the resulting spatial mismatch for wealth accumulation across groups using a new spatial equilibrium life-cycle model.
-The model explicitly accounts for geographic and racial heterogeneity, and is calibrated using our quasi-experimental estimates for the sensitivity of Black households to high-leverage mortgages.
+We quantify the implications of the resulting spatial mismatch for wealth accumulation across groups using a new equilibrium life-cycle model.
+The model explicitly accounts for geographic and racial heterogeneity, and is calibrated using our quasi-experimental estimates of the sensitivity of Black borrowing to the availability of high leverage mortgages.
 Access to leverage is a necessary condition to access both valuable housing and high-quality job opportunities.
-Leverage constraints adversely distort the choices of Black borrowers, leading them to purchase homes and live in areas with reduced opportunities.
+Leverage constraints distort the choices of Black borrowers, leading them to purchase homes and live in areas with reduced opportunities.
 This, in turn, generates a spatial poverty trap that perpetuates initial differences in wealth.

-Potential policies to address financial and spatial constraints, through better mortgage access or higher housing supply (and thus lower house prices) in high-opportunity neighborhoods can therefore lower spatial misallocation and help reduce wealth disparities.
-In contrast, alleviating leverage constraints in lowopportunity areas turns out to be detrimental for credit risk, pointing to the need for access to geographic opportunities rather than increasing leverage and homeownership unconditionally.
+Potential policies to address financial and spatial constraints, through better mortgage access or higher housing supply in high-opportunity neighborhoods can therefore lower spatial misallocation and help reduce wealth disparities.
+In contrast, alleviating leverage constraints in low-opportunity areas turns out to be detrimental for credit risk.
+Our analysis points to the need for access to geographic opportunities rather than increasing leverage and homeownership unconditionally.